mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } PreSharedKey;
 ~~~

-The `psktype` of the pre-shared key MUST be `external` and the `psk_nonce` MUST
+A PreSharedKey proposal MUST NOT contain a PSK of type `resumption` and usage
-be a randomly sampled nonce of length `KDF.Nh`.
+`reinit` or `branch`.
 When processing a Commit message
 that includes one or more PreSharedKey proposals, group members derive
 `psk_secret` as described in {{pre-shared-keys}}, where the order of the PSKs
 corresponds to the order of the `PreSharedKey` proposals in the Commit.